gabroselli/gabroselli.github.io/_posts/2011-03-12-Rails_Tagging_a_Model.markdown

 ---
 layout: post
-title: Rails - Tagging a Model
+title: Rails - Tagging a Model.
 ---
 Tagging is a very simple concept.
 Wikipedia describes a tag as "a non-hierarchical keyword or term assigned to a piece of information".